hco/integration_linear/README.md

 ## How?

 1. Create a new repository in GitHub, using this repository as a template by clicking the "Use this template" button in the GitHub UI.
-1. Open your new repository in Visual Studio Code devcontainer (Preferably with the "`Dev Containers: Clone Repository in Named Container Volume...`" option).
+1. Clone your new repository locally.
+1. Choose your development setup method (see below).
 1. Rename all instances of the `integration_linear` to `custom_components/<your_integration_domain>` (e.g. `custom_components/awesome_integration`).
 1. Rename all instances of the `Linear Integration` to `<Your Integration Name>` (e.g. `Awesome Integration`).

+### Development Setup Options

+#### Option 1: Using mise (Recommended)

+1. Install [mise](https://mise.jdx.dev/) if you haven't already.
+1. In the repository directory, run `mise install` to install Python 3.13 and set up the development environment.
+1. Run `mise run setup` to install Python dependencies.
+1. Run `mise run develop` to start HA and test out your new integration.

+**Available mise tasks:**
+- `mise run setup` - Install Python dependencies from requirements.txt
+- `mise run lint` - Format and lint code with ruff (auto-fixes issues)
+- `mise run lint-check` - Check code formatting and linting without fixing
+- `mise run format` - Format code with ruff
+- `mise run check` - Check code with ruff (without fixing)
+- `mise run develop` - Start Home Assistant in development mode

+#### Option 2: Using Dev Containers

+1. Open your new repository in Visual Studio Code.
+1. Use the "Dev Containers: Clone Repository in Named Container Volume..." option (or reopen in container if already cloned).
+1. The devcontainer will automatically run `scripts/setup` to install dependencies.
-1. Run the `scripts/develop` to start HA and test out your new integration.
+1. Run `scripts/develop` to start HA and test out your new integration.

 ## Next steps